sharanyaudayakumar7-ai/Temperature-Based-Automatic-Fan-System-NodeMCU-DHT11-/README.md

 4) If the temperature drops below 30°C, the fan turns OFF.

 5) Users can monitor temperature and humidity in the Blynk mobile app.

-Blynk Setup and Configuration
+> Blynk Setup and Configuration

 1) Create a template in the Blynk Console with hardware set as ESP8266 and connection type WiFi.

 2) Add Datastream V0 (Virtual Pin) to send temperature data from the sensor.

-3)Add Datastream V1 (Virtual Pin) to control the fan through the relay.
+3) Add Datastream V1 (Virtual Pin) to control the fan through the relay.

 4) Create a device from the template, which generates the Blynk Authentication Token.